-Instead of reducing inequalities and providing opportunities for all, education systems across Europe are being transformed by a neoliberal and productivist mindset and are reproducing inequalities from one generation to the next.
+Instead of reducing inequalities and providing opportunities for all, education systems across Europe are being transformed by a neoliberal (see Glossary 109) and productivist (see Glossary 132) mindset and are reproducing inequalities from one generation to the next.

 Those policies are still primarily dealt with at the national level, reinforcing inequalities between as well as within countries.
 We need a truly social Europe.
 This includes fighting inequalities, rethinking the way we work, and taking strong action on housing, health, and education.
 The system needs to change - now.